 What’s in the box:

 Rechargeable lithium-Ion battery.

 MicroSD memory card (with USB adapter)

 User’s Manual (CD)

 Returning to the lack of mapping feature in Voyager device.

 Theoretically, having a real map could be helpful in specific situations let’s say if you get hopelessly lost in woods or losing the right direction in the middle of the borderless ice field.
-In reality, almost everyone has a smartphone in his inner pocket, so one or twice a day take a look at phone’s GPS map, not a big deal.
+In reality, almost everyone has a smartphone in his inner pocket, so one or twice a day take a look at the phone’s GPS map, not a big deal.
 Yes, but adding at least basic Topo map on the unit’s hard drive might not have such a bad idea.

-In conclusion, I would like to say that I made an extensive research on the topic by reading and watching different sources beginning from manufacturer web and his partner’s information, from Amazon customers reviews and forum threads.
+In conclusion, I would like to say that I made extensive research on the topic by reading and watching different sources beginning from manufacturer web and his partner’s information, from Amazon customers reviews and forum threads.

 Disregarding of some cons, as lack of maps and some installation difficulties, Trail Tech Voyager is the best choice for trail rider’s GPS on the market for today.